StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/exercise-1.md

   console.log('Client disconnected');
 });
 ```
-**Explanation:** This event triggers when a client disconnects from the server, and the server logs "Client disconnected."
+**Explanation:** `ws.on('close')` :  This event triggers when a client disconnects from the server, and the server logs "Client disconnected."
 </details>

 #### Step 4.5: Add a log to indicate that the WebSocket server is running.
 **Instructions:** After setting up the WebSocket server, log a message that shows the server is running.
+This is useful to confirm that your server is active.

 <details> <summary>Click to reveal a hint for Step 4.5</summary>
 Use `console.log(...)` to log a message indicating the server is running.